 Third-Party Integrations: Google

 The Google integration has multiple purposes.
 It can be used to allow using OAuth authentication for IMAP (department email accounts) and SMTP (outgoing emails).
-Also can be used to allow users to log in and sign up with their Google account, an option available under our Social Login integrations.
+Also, it can be used to allow users to log in and sign up with their Google account, an option available under our Social Login integrations.

 To set up Google, you must have a Google account.